 There are just so many things to do in Japan, especially outdoors.
 You can go snorkeling in the subtropical south; you can go skiing anywhere from Nagano to Niseko; you can hike one of Japan’s many pilgrimage routes — including Shikoku’s 88 Temples; and you can cycle the Shimanami Kaido.
 And then there’s climbing iconic Mount Fuji.

 Eating is a massive pastime when you’re living in Japan.
+This country has some of the best cuisines in the world for sure.
 You’ll never get bored if you’re a fan of food.
 There’s so much more to Japan’s food than sushi and you can simply spend your free time eating — like many Japanese people do!

 The music scene is vibrant and gigs are going on all the time, from punk to classical and techno.
 The gaming arcades also are a big deal in Japan; there are loads, and if you’re into gaming, you’re going to love living in Japan.